Welcome to our FAQ page! Here you can find out everything about RCFHA.

 Is Cosom Hockey expensive?

 No!
-In fact we feel we are the best sports value you will find in Richmond among the usual organized sports such as Ice Hockey, Soccer, Baseball etc. Our fees are $75 for Min-Mites (K/1) and $110 for all other divisions (Gr.
-2-12 & Grad).
-The registration fee even includes your jersey which you get to keep and team and player photos as well as participation medals for the Jr. Squirt and lower divisions.
+In fact we feel we are the best sports value you will find in Richmond among the usual organized sports such as Ice Hockey, Soccer, Baseball etc. The registration fee even includes your jersey which you get to keep and team and player photos as well as participation medals for the Jr. Squirt and lower divisions.

 What ages can play?

-Our league accepts kids from grades K through 12.
-We also have a new coed Grad Division for adults age 18 and up.
+Our league accepts kids from grades 1 through 12.
+We also have a new coed Adult Division for adults age 18 and up.

 Is Cosom open to boys and girls?